 Below, we’ve assembled a list of some of the questions we hear on a regular basis.
 We want you to feel comfortable about making us your oral health providers and so have done our very best to answer these questions as thoroughly as possible.
 Got more questions?
-Call us today at (310) 652-2360.
+Call us today at our Beverly Hills dental office at (310) 652-2360.

 We only really need to extract teeth when they have problems we can’t fix.
 This means that the entire tooth has been compromised, or that a fracture has damaged the root of the tooth.